-Switzerland stands out in this regard; it regularly calls for greater protection of intellectual property rights within the framework of free trade agreements with poorer countries.
-There is a risk of this contributing to human rights violations, especially in two areas of particular interest to Switzerland: patents on drugs and plant variety protection on seeds.
+Switzerland stands out in this regard.
+It regularly calls for stronger protection of intellectual property rights within the framework of free trade agreements with poorer countries.
+However, there is a risk of this contributing to human rights violations, especially in two areas of particular interest to Switzerland: patents on drugs and plant variety protection on seeds.

-Comprehensive and excessively long-lasting patents make drugs more expensive.
-As a result, life-saving drugs become unaffordable, especially for poorer segments of the population.
+Comprehensive and excessively long-lasting patents make drugs more expensive, making life-saving drugs unaffordable, especially for poorer segments of the population.
 Yet access to such drugs is a documented human right – insufficient access violates the right to health.

 A higher level of protection on seeds can make necessary planting material unaffordable for small-scale farmers.
 This is also a matter of human rights: in a human rights impact assessment, Public Eye and its partner organisations outlined how stronger plant variety rights hamper small-scale farmers’ access to seeds, undermining their right to food.

 Therefore, together with many other organisations, Public Eye condemns the demand for stronger intellectual property rights regularly made by Switzerland in free trade negotiations – because human rights are not negotiable.